India marks last Pakistan conflict at Himalayan frontier

 “They have to realise the difference that has come about the way they are being ruled by the army and the way we are being ruled as a democracy.”

-Asked about the likelihood of a conflict similar to the Kargil confrontation in the future, Mailk said Pakistan would not “dare to try that again”.
+Asked about the likelihood of a conflict similar to the Kargil confrontation in the future, Malik said Pakistan would not “dare to try that again”.